GrammarViz2/grammarviz2_site/src/morea/motif/experience-m1.md

   </div>
 </div>

-We know, that third heartbeat of this dataset contains the true anomaly as it was discussed in [HOTSAX paper by Eamonn Keogh, Jessica Lin, and Ada Fu](http://www.cs.gmu.edu/~jessica/publications/discord_icdm05.pdf).
+We know, that third heartbeat of this ECG dataset contains the true anomaly as it was discussed in [HOTSAX paper by Eamonn Keogh, Jessica Lin, and Ada Fu](http://www.cs.gmu.edu/~jessica/publications/discord_icdm05.pdf).
 Note, that the authors were specifically interested in finding anomalies which are shorter than a regular heartbeat following a suggestion given by the domain expert: "_...
 We conferred with cardiologist, Dr. Helga Van Herle M.D., who informed us that heart irregularities can sometimes manifest themselves at scales significantly shorter than a single heartbeat...._"
 Figure 13 of the paper further explains the nature of this true anomaly:

 <div class="container">